ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 - arrhythmia and systemic infections --> poorly tolerated --> so treat promptly
 - nitroglycerin and long acting nitrates --> +/- role, not as useful as in CAD
 - Syphilitic aortitis --> full penicillin course
+- Beta blockers & ARB losartan --> retard the rate of aortic root enlargement in young patients with Marfan’s syndrome and aortic root dilation
+- Beta-blocker for some functional benefit , BP control
+## Surgical Treatment
+- timing
+	- symptoms start after LV dysfunction has happened
+	- if surgery >1year after symptom onset or LV dysfunction --> does not restore normal LV size and function
+- therefore --> 6-12 month Echocardiogram --> surgery **after LV dysfunction but before severe symptoms**
 -